SimonCropp/Argon/docs/QueryingLINQtoJSON.md

 # Querying JSON with LINQ

 LINQ to JSON provides methods for getting data from its objects.
-The index methods on JObject/JArray supports quickly get data by its property name on an object or index in a collection, while `Argon.Linq.JToken.Children` allows the retrieval of ranges of data as `IEnumerable<JToken>` to then query using LINQ.
+The index methods on JObject/JArray supports quickly get data by its property name on an object or index in a collection, while `Argon.JToken.Children` allows the retrieval of ranges of data as `IEnumerable<JToken>` to then query using LINQ.

 ## Getting values by Property Name or Collection Index

-The simplest way to get a value from LINQ to JSON is to use the `Argon.Linq.JToken.Item(System.Object)` index on JObject/JArray and then cast the returned `Argon.Linq.JValue` to the type required.
+The simplest way to get a value from LINQ to JSON is to use the `Argon.JToken.Item(System.Object)` index on JObject/JArray and then cast the returned `Argon.JValue` to the type required.

 <!-- snippet: LinqToJsonSimpleQuerying -->
 <a id='snippet-linqtojsonsimplequerying'></a>